MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-office.md

 ### Set add-ins preference

 For iOS/iPadOS devices running Office, you (as the admin) can set whether Office add-ins are enabled.
-These are app settings  can be deployed using unified endpoint management.
+These app settings can be deployed using an [app configuration policy](../apps/app-configuration-policies-use-ios.md) in Intune.

 |    Key    |    Value    |
 |-------------------------------------------------------------------|-------------|